python-pillow/Pillow/docs/handbook/image-file-formats.rst

     .. versionadded:: 3.0.0

 **append_images**
-    A list of :py:obj:`PIL.Image`s to append as additional pages.
+    A list of :py:obj:`PIL.Image.Image`s to append as additional pages.
 Each of the images in the list can be single or multiframe images.
 The ``save_all`` parameter must be present and set to ``True`` in conjunction with ``append_images``.